-Mendel led the Curry Men's Soccer team for his eleventh season in 2017.
+Mendel leads the Curry Men's Soccer team for his 12th season in 2018.
 His 2017 team finished with an 8-11-1 overall record, including a 2-7 mark in the Commonwealth Coast Conference (CCC).
 Mendel obtained his 100th career head coaching on October 6 in a 1-0 shutout of conference opponent Eastern Nazarene.

 The 2016 squad posted a 6-13-1 overall record and qualified for the Commonwealth Coast Conference (CCC) Tournament quarterfinals.

 In 2015, his squad qualified for the Commonwealth Coast Conference (CCC) Tournament quarterfinals.
 The team finished with a 10-9-1 overall record.

 In 2014, he led his team to the Commonwealth Coast Conference Quarterfinals.
 Following that tournament his squad earned a bid to the ECAC Division III Tournament as the #6 seed.
 The Colonels defeated the #3 seed Bridgewater State to advance them into the Semifinals where they fell to the #1 seed Endicott College.
 Curry finished the season with an 11-10-1 overall record.